teckoo/teckoo.github.io/_posts/coding/leetcode/2021-01-01-268-missing-number.md

 If asked for any other solution, we can mention `Hashset`, and point out the space complexity takes O(N).

+# Notes

-Note: I really met this problem in an interview.
+I really met this problem in an interview.
 No need to coding, but discussed all three solutions for their pros and cons.